memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 author: francois
 ---

-In this new era of work-from-home, firmware engineer may not have all the equipment and development boards they are used to having at the office.
+In this new era of work-from-home, firmware engineers may not have all the equipment and development boards they are used to having at the office.
 One way around this?
 Emulation!